LearningMike/SquareAUN/README.md

 # Square
-A AUN Community project by Michael, Jessie and Hanis
+A AUN Community project by Michael Abia, Jessie Tyohom and Hanis Hapsa

+I'll give the story here